LaurentVeyssier/Algorithmic-problems/README.md

 ps: We can also design a solution which provides O(n) time complexity with only one traversal and constant space complexity thanks to in-place sorting.
 This solution was seen during the course.

 ## Problem 5: Autocomplete with Tries
-See jupyter notebook.
+For this problem, see jupyter notebook.
-  - Design choice:
-  - Time complexity:
-  - Space complexity: